 You need to promote and be a smart marketer to enhance your readership and audience.
-I asked him the following question in this regard.
+I asked him;

 Keeping your own “blogging” journey in view, what is your one main strategy that sits on top of your overall marketing and promotion efforts?

 The main strategy that I use is the one involving a strategic funnel.
 I lay out all the details in this post on blogging strategy if readers want to go into more detail.